Digging Into Symbolic Garden Meaning

 Exploring Symbolic Garden Meaning

-So, what does this all have to do with symbolic garden meaning?
-Plenty.
-Because as we continue to consciously interpret the symbolic language of life, we begin to see deeper meanings in all things...including stuff we once took for granted.
+If you think about it, having a garden is like having our own ecosystem, and that means symbolic garden meaning.
+As we continue to consciously interpret the movement and messages of nature, begin to see deeper meanings in all things…including stuff we once took for granted.

 As many gardeners will tell you, there is a tremendous sense of self-satisfaction in working with the earth, and growing one’s own food.
 It takes commitment, patience, some research and a lot of sweat-equity to manage a garden.
 The rewards of forging a co-operative relationship with soil, sun, rain and environment are well worth the effort.
 Not to mention the bonzer fruits of labor!